Joel7815/Super-Mario-Bros-PPO-Stable-baselines/README.md

 If you want to train a succesful agent and you have a powerful GPU you can take the same parameters I have and change the number of environements from two to four.
 I would be very interested to see people manage to create an agent that gets an average reward of 3000.
 Don't hesitate to contact me if you have any questions.

-## Bonus Video of my agent finishing the level
+## Bonus Video : my agent finishing the first level

 https://github.com/Joel7815/Super-Mario-Bros-PPO-Stable-baselines/assets/101325473/04dde224-7303-405c-bb5d-efd5784337ef